todar/friday-night-update/songs/you-are.md

 ---
 title: You Are
-artist: dave cottrell
+artist: Dave Cottrell
-copyright: 2015 dave cottrell
+copyright: ©2015 Dave Cottrell
 ---
 My Father, I love You
 And for all of my days
 I want to praise who You are